jeromeetienne/better.js/contribs/jsdoc2betterjs/WORKFLOW.md

 Here is a possible Makefile.

 ```
-watch: build
+buildBetterjs:
+    jsdoc2betterjs -s -p -d .betterjs js/*.js js/**/*.js

+watchBetterjs: buildBetterjs
     # fswatch is available at https://github.com/emcrisostomo/fswatch
     fswatch js/ | xargs -n1 jsdoc2betterjs -s -p -d .betterjs

-build:
-    jsdoc2betterjs -s -p -d .betterjs js/*.js js/**/*.js

-clean:
+cleanBetterjs:
     rm -rf .betterjs

+serverBetterjs: buildBetterjs
+    jsdoc2betterjs servecachedir .betterjs
 ```

 About fswatch, [fswatch](https://github.com/emcrisostomo/fswatch) is a simple tool i use to detect change in the filesystem.
-It works well here as it output the filename of the changed file.
+You can use another if you see fit. fswatch works well here as it output the filename of the changed file.
 Thus it is all incremental.
 When you change one file, only this file is regenerated.

 ## How to integrate it if i use express routing ?